protos1575/dv_indexed_search_ext/readme.txt

-The purpose of this extension is to crawl files provided in TYPO3 FE with the dam_frontend extension.
+The purpose of this extension is to crawl files with indexed_search provided in TYPO3 FE with the dam_frontend extension.

 Usage: